Early Years Foundation Stage

 Literacy development focuses on building the skills children need to link sounds and letters so they can begin to read and write.
 We follow the scheme of work, Read, Write Inc. to teach Phonics.
 Our reading scheme is structured around the Read Write Inc Bookbag books and supplemented with Oxford Reading Tree and the Jelly and Bean series.

-In Mathematics we provide opportunities to develop and improve our children’s skills in counting, understanding and using numbers, calculating simple addition and subtraction problems and to work with shapes, space and measures.
+In Mathematics we provide opportunities to develop and improve our children’s skills in counting, understanding and using numbers, calculating simple addition and subtraction problems and to explore patterns within numbers.

 Understanding the World